dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 3. Create registration form

-    The registration form decide how the attributes will be displayed to the user in consuming apps, like Android and Tracker Capture.
+    The registration form defines how the attributes will be displayed to the user in consuming apps, such as Android and Tracker Capture.

     1. Click **Create registration form**.